VDBWRAIR/pathdiscov/docs/source/install.rst

             verifydatabases usamriidPathDiscov/files/config.yaml

 #.
-Optional: Run a sample dataset
+Optional: Run a Paired-end  dataset

     If your blast database is quite large (like the default nt database) this could take up to 2 hours...
     It is recommended that you trim down your nt databases to just the things that you are interested in